-All employees using RTA computing and information resources are expected to act in a responsible and professional manner by complying with all policies, relevant laws, and contractual agreements related to computers, RTA-issued mobile devices, networks, software, computer information and data to which an employee has access.
-All employees shall comply with all acceptable use technology-related policies adopted by the RTA.
+Employees using RTA computing and information resources are expected to act in a responsible and professional manner by complying with all policies, relevant laws, and contractual agreements related to computers, RTA-issued mobile devices, networks, software, computer information and data to which an employee has access.
+Employees shall comply with acceptable use technology-related policies adopted by the RTA.